The Best Brushes For Cats (Review) in 2020

 - Flea and Tick Comb

 Finally, we should mention the flea and tick comb.
-This specialised piece of grooming equipment has many teeth packed closely together, allowing you to tease apart single hairs, and pull out any fleas and ticks.
+This specialized piece of grooming equipment has many teeth packed closely together, allowing you to tease apart single hairs, and pull out any fleas and ticks.
 Grooming with this kind of comb regularly would be incredibly time consuming, but it’s a good idea to check over your cat for these pests and their eggs regularly.

 Tips For Grooming A Cat Who Hates Being Brushed